MSharp813/IT1025/Lab7/readme.md

 Upload a screenshot of your completed program and program run (place the windows side by side) in a file named SharkObjects to your GitHub lab folder.

+ Finish 2

 # Unified Modeling Language (UML)

+OMG or Object Management Group is a not-for-profit computer industry specifications consortium whose members define and maintain the UML specification.
+The purpose of UML is to specify, construct, and document the artifacts of systems.